University of Cincinnati: Colleges and schools

-The university has two regional campuses: Clermont College (CLER) and Blue Ash College (UCBA) in Blue Ash, Ohio.
+The university has two regional campuses: Blue Ash College in Blue Ash, Ohio, and Clermont College in Batavia, Ohio.

 UC is also the home of the Institute for Policy Research, a multidisciplinary research organization which opened in 1971.
 The center performs a variety of surveys and polls on public opinion throughout Ohio, Kentucky, and Indiana, primarily through telephone surveys.

 Co-operative education

 The University of Cincinnati is the originator of the co-operative education (Co-Op) model.
 The concept was invented at UC in 1906 by Herman Schneider, Dean of the College of Engineering at the time.
 The program generally consists of alternating semesters of coursework on campus and outside work at a host firm, giving students over one year of relevant work experience by the time they graduate.
 All programs in the College of Engineering and Applied Science, Architecture programs, all design programs in the College of Design, Architecture, Art, and Planning, and Information Technology in the College of Education, Criminal Justice, and Human Services, require co-operative education experience to graduate.